 - Chequered sponge print .glazes 4″ 10cm x + 6″ 15cm tiles.

-- Dragon sponge print tile [4″ 102mm] + herringbone design.
+- Dragon sponge print tile [+ herringbone design.

-- Blue squares sponge printed tiles
+- Blue squares sponge printed tiles.
+Part of a large cooker splash back.

 - Green and blue squares tiles. sponge printed +leaves.

-- Oak leaf sponge print on 102mm 4″ tiles, white tin glaze.
+- Oak leaf sponge print .

-- zig and zigzag blue + white tiles
+- Zig and zigzag blue + white tiles

 Click on images for a larger view